Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 1) Using WHERE clause with the equal (=) operator example

-The following statement uses the WHERE clause to find customers with the first name is Jamie:
+The following statement uses the WHERE clause to find customers whose first name is Jamie:

 SELECT